Section 79 of the Environmental Protection Act 1990 lists the issues that can be dealt with as statutory nuisances:

 Step 1 - Brief details of the complaint will be taken.
 In most cases, we need to take the complainant's name and address; anonymous complaints generally cannot be investigated, but all information is treated confidentially.

-Step 2 - We will usually send the complainant record sheets to enable them to keep a written record of the problem.
+Step 2 - We will usually send the complainant monitoring form to enable them to keep a written record of the problem.
 This record helps the council decide if the issue is likely to be considered a statutory nuisance and may also be used as evidence in Court at a later date.
-If a complainant is unable to complete record sheets, the investigating officer will try to arrange to gather evidence in another way.
+If a complainant is unable to complete monitoring form, the investigating officer will try to arrange to gather evidence in another way.

 Step 3 - A council officer who is competent to assess noise and statutory nuisance complaints will investigate the complaint and try to resolve it informally if at all possible.
 The officer will contact the person being complained about and advise them that the council has received a complaint.
 They will be made aware of the legal powers available to the council if they are found to be causing a statutory nuisance.
 At this stage, the council will not release the identity of the complainant to the person being complained about, unless by agreement; however, the complainant will be required to attend court if the council decides to take legal action.

 Step 4 - Complainants will be asked to contact the office again if there is no improvement within 14 days.
-The problem will then be assessed at the times shown in the record sheets and usually up to three visits can be made.
+The problem will then be assessed at the times shown in the monitoring form and usually up to three visits can be made.

 If the investigating officer believes the problem is a statutory nuisance, the council will consider taking legal action on your behalf.
 It is likely that the person being complained about will be served with an Abatement Notice under Section 80 of the Environmental Protection Act 1990.
 If the person being complained about does not agree with the notice and appeals or does not comply with the requirements of the Notice, the complainant and other witnesses will be required to give evidence in court.